clumsyCoder00/Persistence-of-Vision-Harddrive-Clock/README.md

 #Components
 - Microcontroller is an ESP8266 (Wemos D1 mini)
-- Using a hall effect sensor (OH090U) to sense disk location.
+- Using a hall effect sensor (OH090U) to sense disk rotation, position, speed.